Whistling in the Dark

 I joined Studio Gallery in Washington, DC, where I had my first shows, and then joined the Middle Street Gallery in Washington, VA – I had developed a parallel existence in the Virginia Piedmont.
 Every November I participate in the Rappahannock Art Tour Weekend.
 Since 2020, I am represented by Andrew Haley of Haley Fine Art, a commercial gallery in Sperryville, VA.

-In March 2022 I will have a solo show in the Arts Club of Washington.
+In March 2022 I had a solo show in the Arts Club of Washington.
 My first solo show was there, too, in 2011.

-Until 2002 Born, raised and educated (law) in the Netherlands.
+Born, raised and educated (law) in the Netherlands until 2022.
 Law practice and law-related professional activities in Brussels, The Hague and Rotterdam, New York, and Johannesburg

 2002-2006 Corcoran College of Art + Design, Washington, DC